phillipluther/gulp-express-react/README.md

 # gulp-express-react
-Personal boilerplate for React projects
+__DEPRECATED__ Personal boilerplate for React projects

+This project has been abandoned in favor of this one: [react-browserify-karma-gulp](https://github.com/phillipluther/react-browserify-karma-gulp)